OpenRailAssociation/rcm-dx-examples/Matlab/dataImport_Analysis/README.md

 ## Load_rcmdx_fromConfig

-Load_rcmdx_fromConfig load the data and metadata of a RCM-DX file in matlab.
+Load_rcmdx_fromConfig loads the data and metadata of an RCM-DX file in matlab.

-By default the function read the whole content of the RCM-DX file.
+By default the function reads the whole content of the RCM-DX file.
 For example: `data = load_rcmdx_fromConfig('myPath\myfilename.rcmdx')`

-It is possible to ouput a configuration (config) as table or as csv-file.
-By editing this config and passing it as option input, it is possible to read only certain data and/or metadata of a RCM-DX file.
+It is possible to output a configuration (config) as table or as csv-file.
+By editing this config and passing it as option input, it is possible to read only certain data and/or metadata of an RCM-DX file.
-This can be usefull to access the data you really need and so improve the performance.
+This can be useful to access the data you really need and so improve the performance.

-Read the whole RCM-DX file and output only the config without data (output example: `[~, config]`) is really useful if you are not familiarized with RCM-DX structure.
-It allows to know the strucutre, generate a config and then access the needed data.
-To avoid reading data and metadata, which want be time consuming, use the option processConfigOnly.
+Reading the whole RCM-DX file and outputing only the config without data (output example: `[~, config]`) is really useful if you are not familiarized with RCM-DX structure.
+It allows you to know the structure, generate a config and then access the needed data.
+To avoid reading data and metadata, which would be time consuming, use the option processConfigOnly.
 For example: `[~, config] = load_rcmdx_fromConfig('myPath\myfilename.rcmdx', 'processConfigOnly', 'on')`

-Please refer to [examples](#Examples) section for more informations about how to use this function.
+Please refer to the [examples](#Examples) section for more information about how to use this function.

 ### Examples